 A Journey Through Reigate Past – Chart Lane

-we travel eastwards out of Reigate Church Street becomes Reigate Road at its junctions with Croydon Road and Monks Walk.
+As we travel eastwards out of Reigate Church Street becomes Reigate Road at its junctions with Croydon Road and Monks Walk.
 Chart Lane is a turning off to the right and is marked in blue on the map.
-Its southern part meets West Road then continues south as far as
+Its southern part meets West Road then continues south as far as High Trees Road where it continues as Cronks Hill.

 The house that was once occupied by the headmaster of the Reigate Grammar School stands on the corner between Reigate Road and the north end of Chart Lane.